keymanapp/keyboards/release/t/tirhuta/README.md

 Description
 -----------
-Tirhuta INSCRIPT keyboard layout for Maithili.
+This is a Tirhuta aka Mithilakshar (INSCRIPT) keyboard layout for typing Maithili Language.

 Links
 -----